-Must be in line with agreed UK/country definition and could include:
+Must be in line with agreed UK country definition and could include:

-- the individual must have the mental capacity to make the decision

-- the individual must have sufficient unbiased information to make an informed choice

-- the individual must not be pressured into making a decision and must give consent freely
+- the individual must have the mental capacity to make the decision - the individual must have sufficient unbiased information to make an informed choice - the individual must not be pressured into making a decision and must give consent freely

-- 4. Be able to respond to changes in an individual's condition
+4. Be able to respond to changes in an individual's condition

-- 4.2 Others could include:

 - team members

 - other colleagues

 - line manager

 - other professionals

 - those who use or commission their own health or social care services

 - families, carers and advocates

 - outside services and organisations

 - those with power of attorney

 - others who are important to the individual's wellbeing

-This unit must be assessed in line with Skills for Health assessment principles.
+This unit must be assessed in line with Skills for Health Assessment Principles.